blex-max/expos/docs/index.md

-Statistically-backed VCF flagging calculating effect sizes and p-values for spatial properties of somatic mutations via Monte Carlo simulation.
-Compares mutant reads (supporting observations) with the set of all reads (background), including reads from one or more "normal" samples.
+Statistically-backed VCF flagging calculating effect sizes and p-values for spatial properties of somatic mutations via Monte Carlo simulation and local reference complexity via Lempel-Ziv 76 method.
+Compares mutant reads with the set of all reads, including reads from one or more background-only samples.

 Useful for inspecting and flagging false positive variants caused by a variety of processes most commonly associated with a high number of PCR cycles.
 Builds on Ellis et al. 2021, GATK ReadPosRankSum, bcftools RPBZ, amongst others.

 Applicable to SNVs, small MNVs, and small indels.

-For a full introduction see [Concepts & Theory](concepts.md)

 ---